svix/svix-webhooks/README.md

 ### Building from source

+The Svix server is written in Rust 🦀 and requires a Rust build environment.

-For more information on how to build from source please refer to the [Svix server README](./server/).
+If you already have one, you just need to run `cargo build`, otherwise, please please refer to the [Svix server README](./server/) for more information about building the server from source.

 ## Runtime dependencies